 - Best products organized by:

 - Cost (Above $20, Below $20)

 - Detailed descriptions of ingredients:

 - Are they worth the money?

 The whole intention behind her book is to help women find the best products catered to their needs at the best bang for their buck.
 She helps you decide if that $250 ounce of whale sperm eye cream is actually worth it.
-She also helps you to make educated decisions on when it’s smart to splurge or save on a product.
+She also helps you make educated decisions as to when it’s smart to splurge or save on a product.
 I have religiously been buying my products based on her reviews and have only disagreed with her evaluations ONCE.
 Who could ask for more?